440 Louisiana St. Suite 200

 Houston, TX 770021

 Many people mistakenly believe that their record is erased immediately following an acquittal ("Not Guilty") after a trial by judge or jury, or if the case is dismissed.
 Additionally, many people erroneously believe that if they successfully complete "deferred adjudication" their criminal record remains clear once the probationary period is completed.

 However, this is simply not the case.
 The arrest record will remain unless you file for an expunction or petition for non-disclosure: these are only granted in a very narrow range of circumstances.
-Contact Parnham & McWilliams for a free consultation to determine whether you are eligible for any of the record sealing avenues afforded under the law of the State of Texas.
+Contact Parnham & Associates for a free consultation to determine whether you are eligible for any of the record sealing avenues afforded under the law of the State of Texas.

 In some circumstances, a Judge can sign an order for any entity with information regarding your arrest to be destroyed via an expunction.
 Expunctions are available for individuals in only a limited number of situations.
 If your case has been dismissed you may be eligible to have your records expunged.
 Also, if you have obtained an acquittal following a judge or jury trial ("Not Guilty") you should be eligible to have your records wiped clear via the expunction process.

 A criminal arrest record can seriously limit your future prospects for employment.
 It can show up on background checks, keeping you from getting the right job or progressing within your company, and can even come back to negatively impact a future criminal case should you ever be charged with a crime again in the future.
 The answer to whether you can get something expunged is usually complicated and can best be answered if you consult an attorney.
 A knowledgeable Texas attorney can also help you take action in expunging your records to protect your future.

 The right of being granted an expunction in Texas is governed by Chapter 55 of the Texas Code of Criminal Procedure.
 Those who are not eligible for expunction may still be eligible to file a motion for a non-disclosure.